Dropstone SDK

-The Dropstone JS/TS SDK provides a type-safe client for interacting with a local Dropstone agent.
+The Dropstone JS/TS SDK provides a type-safe client for interacting with the Dropstone agent runtime.
 It spawns dropstone serve as a subprocess and gives you a typed HTTP client pointed at it.
+Because it runs the same local agent the CLI uses, every SDK session inherits your account memory — teach it once in the CLI, chat, or SDK and every surface already knows it (see Memory (Continuity)).

 Need headless API access in CI?: